saevar43/SaltApi/README.md

 To run the project follow these steps:

 1. Open a terminal of your choice.
-2. In terminal, navigate to the 'dockerpostgres' directory provided.
+2. In terminal, navigate to the 'dockerpostgres' directory provided seperately.
 3. In terminal, run `docker-compose up` to start the database.
 4. In terminal, run `docker pull saevar43/saltapi:latest` to ensure you have the latest version of the project.
 5. In Docker Desktop run the saevar43/saltapi image, which should now be local.